 - Heating Up: If a team member makes two or more cups in a row, he or she can call “heating up”.

-- On Fire: If a player that has called “heating up” makes the third shot in a row, he or she must get the ball back and keep shooting until he or she misses.
-Each of the cups made count as game cups and must be removed.
+- On Fire: If a player has called “heating up” makes the third shot in a row, he or she must get the ball back and keep shooting until he or she misses.
+Each of the cups made, count as game cups and must be removed.
 If a player has not called “heating up” he cannot call “on fire”.

 - If there is an isolated cup next to two or more cups, a team member may shout out “Island.”
-(Each player allowed one per game), and if the ball is sunk into the isolated cup, a second cup must be drank and/or removed.
+(Each player is allowed one per game), and if the ball is sunk into the isolated cup, a second cup must be drank and/or removed.

 - If a ball circles the rim before it gets inside the cup (called a “rim job”), a male player may “finger it” and try to take the ball out of the cup before it hits the beer with one of his fingers.
 A female player may attempt to blow it out without using her hands.
 If either male or female player is actually able to stop the ball from going inside a cup, but the ball ends up in another cup, both cups must be drank and removed.

-- If a player shoots and misses, but the ball is still on the table or hasn’t hit the floor yet, he or she may quickly attempt to grab the ball back.
-If caught, a female player may shoot it again with her left hand (or right hand if she is a leftie) and a male player may shoot it again behind his back.
+- If a player shoots and misses, but the ball is still on the table or has not hit the floor yet, he or she may quickly attempt to grab the ball back.
+If caught, a female player may shoot again with her left hand (or right hand if she is a leftie) a male player may shoot again behind his back.
 On the other hand, if your opponent shoots and misses, but the ball is still on the table or hasn’t hit the floor yet, you can also try to grab it or slap it off the table so that your opponent does not get another chance to shoot.